Delta Stewardship Council Members

 Daniel Zingale, of Sacramento, served as a senior advisor for Strategy and Communications in the Office of Governor Gavin Newsom.
 He has previously served as senior vice president at the California Endowment, a senior advisor in the Office of Governor Arnold Schwarzenegger, chief of staff to First Lady Maria Shriver, member of the Agricultural Labor Relations Board, cabinet secretary in the Office of Governor Gray Davis, and as the executive director for AIDS Action.

-He was appointed to the Council by Governor Gavin Newsom in 2020.
-His current term expires on April 6, 2024.
+He was appointed to the Council by Governor Gavin Newsom in 2020 and reappointed in 2024.
+His current term expires February 3, 2028.